opentdf/otdfctl/README.md

 Documentation drives the CLI in this project.
 This can be found in `/docs/man` and is used in the CLI via the `man.Docs.GetDoc()` function.

-To run the documentation locally, run `hugo server --buildDrafts --disableFastRender`.
-This will start a local server at `http://localhost:1313/`.